 - 300 ml heavy cream 10 fl.oz/ 1 ¼ cup

 - 2 tablespoons flaked almonds

-- Keep 3-5 cherries for decorating the cake.
+- Cherries: Keep 3-5 cherries for decorating the cake.
 Pit and chop the fresh cherries.
-If using frozen and defrosted cherries or canned cherries, chop them, place them on kitchen paper and pat dry with more kitchen paper.
-Set aside.
+If using frozen and defrosted cherries or canned cherries, chop them, place them on kitchen paper, and pat them dry with more kitchen paper.
+Set them aside.

-- Place one cake layer on a platter.
+- First layer: Place one cake layer on a platter.
 Spread the jam on top.
-Cover with 2 heaped tablespoons whipped cream, then cover with cherries.
-Spread more whipped cream over the cherries, you should use about ½ of the cream for the first layer.
+Cover with 2 heaped tablespoons of whipped cream, then cover with cherries.
+Spread more whipped cream over the cherries; you should use about ½ of the cream for the first layer.

-- Carefully place the second cake layer on top and cover with the remaining cream.
+- Second layer: Carefully place the second cake layer on top and cover with the remaining cream.
 Scatter the flaked almonds on top and decorate with the remaining cherries.

 - Always use a digital kitchen scale in baking (Amazon affiliate link).

 - Make sure the butter is soft.
 Remove it from the refrigerator a few hours before baking.

 - If you live in the UK, you can use self-raising flour instead.
 In that case, only add 1 teaspoon of baking powder to the batter.

 - Fresh, frozen, defrosted, and drained or canned and drained cherries.
 If using defrosted or canned cherries, pat them dry with kitchen paper after chopping them, they tend to be wetter than fresh cherries.